Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Example of 1-4:

-• 2D 1-4, 2-5, 3-6, and 4-7
+• 2D 1-4, 2-5, 3-6, and 4-7 and other variants

-These patterns show that the tiles are safe on the top 3 adjacent tiles, but there are mines on the bottom 3 adjacent tiles.
+You do not have to remember these patterns and numbers, but these patterns show that the tiles are safe on the top 3 adjacent tiles, but there are mines on the bottom 3 adjacent tiles.
 There is an exception of the 4-7 with additional guaranteed mines.

 • 2D 1-2-1, 1-3-2, and 2-4-2